-Schemes of work and policies for each curriculum area are differentiated to include appropriate learning outcomes for all pupils.
+Schemes of work and policies for each curriculum area are tailored to each individual pupil.
 Differentiation takes a variety of forms within teacher planning.
-Learning intentions are always made explicit and then activities may be adapted, or planned separately as appropriate.
+Learning intentions are always made explicit and then activities may be adapted or planned separately as appropriate.
 Alternative methods of responding or recording may also be planned for where this is appropriate.
 Pupils with sensory/physical impairments or a specific learning difficulty will access the curriculum through specialist resources such as ICT where this is appropriate.
-The school will ensure that the whole life of the school, including social and self-help skills and extra-curricular activities are barrier free and do not exclude any pupils.
+The school will ensure that the whole life of the school, including social and self-help skills and extracurricular activities are barrier free and do not exclude any pupils.
 Details of our plans for increasing access to the curriculum with targets are contained in our Access Plan.

-15. Access to Information
+14. Access to Information